 I think this makes for a better display for the public than the GCC test (sit on a straw bale!
 Walk over surfaces!
 Other kinds of animals!).
 I could see my students loving the opportunity to work towards this test, but I don’t know how often it will be offered in our area.

-My previous dogs spent more time on a farm – Blaze and Luna (and occasionally young Griffin) spent time going with me to feed cattle.
+My previous dogs spent more time on a farm.
+Blaze and Luna (and occasionally young Griffin) spent time going with me to feed cattle.
 They had to be tethered on a gate or staying while I did that.
-They needed manners at a gate and to be comfortable around large equipment.
-They needed to occasionally ride on the gator (like a golf cart – but more serious!), be held by someone else, and be calm if the bulls charged towards the fence.
+Manners at a gate and to being comfortable around large equipment is important.
+They needed to occasionally ride on the gator (like a golf cart – but more serious!).
+Sometimes be held by someone else and be calm if the bulls charged towards the fence.
 Farm scenarios vary so much depending on the situation, the type of livestock, and the type of dog.

-This test does fit in very well with the 4-H program – many (but not all!)
-4-H programs conclude with the youth showing at the county fair – often with livestock in a nearby barn (sometimes very, very close!).
+This test does fit in very well with the 4-H program.
+Many (but not all!)
+4-H programs conclude with the youth showing at the county fair – often with livestock in a nearby barn.
 It’s a great way to merge the dog program with the rural background of 4-H. The AKC has been very supportive of the Ohio 4-H Dog Program and has provided opportunities for us to do tests for youth at events separate from herding events.

 Have you tried the farm dog certification or does your dog spend time on a farm?
 What skills are useful in that environment?